Jala3400/Logo_to_ASCII/docs/how-it-works.md

 1. Process the characters we want to use
 2. Preprocess the image (if necessary), as it is weird that an image fits perfectly the first time.

-You can jump directly to the [part of the algorithm](#3-convert-blocks-to-character) if you want, but to understand how this app works you will the two first steps.
+You can jump directly to the [explanation of the algorithm](#3-convert-blocks-to-character) if you want, but to understand how this app works you will the two first steps.

 ## 1. Characters

-After this step we will have a bitmap with the brightness of each pixel of each character and the dimensions of the blocks.
+After this step we will have the dimensions of the blocks and a bitmap of each character including the brightness of its pixels.

 1. **Dimensions of the block**

 We assume a monospaced font.

-The dimensions of the blocks need to be calculated here because different fonts have different proportions and different gaps between lines.
+The dimensions of the blocks need to be calculated because different fonts have different proportions and different gaps between lines.

 Also, the width changes depending on the height of the character.

-The default font used here is `Ubuntu Mono Nerd Font` with a default height of 16px, which results in 8x16 characters with no line gap.
+The default font used here is `UbuntuMono Nerd Font` with a default height of 16px, which results in 8x16 characters with no line gap.

 The dimensions of the block are (char_width)x(char_height + line_gap)

 2. **Character bitmap**

-First we iterate over every pixel and calculate is brightness.
+We iterate over every pixel and calculate is brightness.

 When calculating brightness, a value from 0 to 1 is obtained.
 It is important to subtract 0.5, because the algorithm only works with positive and negative values.
 This will make sense later.